fatdogsp/fatdogsp.github.io/_posts/shader/2020-02-25-Orthographic-SSR-Water.md

 > A good asset if you use perspective camera.
 Unfortunately it doesn't work correctly with orthographic one which I use in my project.

-Yes, Orthographic Camera is not supported yet.
+Yes, orthographic camera is not supported yet.

 ## How to fix